shuozhixu/MaterLett_2025/README.md

 ## LAMMPS

-Following [another project](https://github.com/shuozhixu/Modelling_2024), we can build LAMMPS with the MANYBODY package and submit jobs on [OSCER](http://www.ou.edu/oscer.html).
+Following [a related project](https://github.com/shuozhixu/HEAM_2025), we can build LAMMPS with the MANYBODY package and submit jobs on [OSCER](http://www.ou.edu/oscer.html).

 ## Interatomic potential